 I engaged a body worker and soon realised that I was only treating a symptom and not resolving the underlying issues.
 At this point I started to research various body work methodologies and investigated the possibility of learning to do the work myself.

-That is how I came across April.
-Between a combination of April’s and a few other people’s Youtube footage I managed to get Kira through the season.
+That is how I came across April Love from Holistic Horseworks.
+Between a combination of April’s and a few other people’s YouTube footage I managed to get Kira through the season.
 She did well that season even though her body and front shoulders were not functioning correctly.

 In November 2014, April and one of her instructors in training, Jean, came to Australia to teach three classes.
 I attended one held in Tamworth.
 April and Jean took me through Kira’s body and pointed out everything that has gone amiss.
 My doing the 40KM rides that year did not help.
 The more she worked the more she compensated and the worse her body was getting.